 Although most in-person contact between the staff and Committee members occurs during and around Committee meetings, members are encouraged to engage with the staff in less formal settings.
 Members are welcome to call staff to discuss issues raised by complaints or raise queries.
-They are also regularly invited to attend the staff's weekly complaints meeting, at which all on-going complaints under investigation are reviewed.
+They are also regularly invited to attend the staff's weekly complaints meeting, at which all on-going complaints under investigation are reviewed, and to attend training sessions co-ordinated by the Complaints Team.